matthewjosephtaylor/mjtdev-happy-tab/README.md

 ## What

-- Create a 'new tab' window that I can control and customize to my liking (blank page for now, maybe more later)
+- Create a 'new tab' window that I can control and customize to my liking (blank page with a random quote for now, maybe more later)

 ## Alternatives
 - Use Chromium